nenadpnc/cl-editor/README.md

 To limit the tools shown in the toolbar, pass in an `actions` prop, eg. `actions={["b", "i", "u", "h2", "ul", "left", "center", "justify", "forecolor"]}`.

-To easily get the editor DOM element, pass an `editorId` prop, eg. `editorId='notes-editor'`.
+To easily get the editor content DOM element, pass an `contentId` prop, eg. `contentId='notes-content'`.

 This is useful if you want to listen to resize of the editor and respond accordingly.